HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 When these resources are not present in the FHIR server, the Radiation Dose Summary Producer can take the responsibility on alimenting the FHIR server with these resources, by creating them from the RDSRs and images collected from modalities.

+The FHIR server can implement the following CapabilityStatements:
+* [RDSP-FHIRServer](CapabilityStatement-RDSP-FHIRServer.html) - Requirements for FHIR server interacting with RDSP actor
+* [RDSC-FHIRServer](CapabilityStatement-RDSC-FHIRServer.html) -  Requirements for FHIR server interacting with RDSC actor
+* [FHIRServer](CapabilityStatement-FHIRServer.html) - Requirements for FHIR server actor

 #### Radiation Dose Summary Consumer
 The Radiation Dose Summary Consumer (RDSC) actor is responsible on the collection and interpretation of the Radiation Dose Summary observation.
 There are many ways to use the Radiation Dose Summary resources, and it depends on the consumer.
 * RIS systems can act as consumer actor, in order to enhance the final radiology report with radiation information.
 * Clinical Decision Support tools can use these radiation resources to feed their algorithms.
 * Clinical Quality Information tools can use these radiation resources to perform analyzes on radiations information, and provide metrics related to patients cohorts, or devices comparison, or limit values calculations, etc.
 * Other consumers may act as a light Dose registry, by collecting the radiation summary information for a patient or a group of patients in a regional or national infrastructure.
 Such registries can create valuable data for regulations purpose, or for population radiation estimations.

+The RDSC actor can implement the following CapabilityStatement: [RDSC capability statement](CapabilityStatement-RDSC.html).

 #### Actors grouping
 The FHIR Server can be grouped with the Radiation Dose Summary Producer actor within the Dose Management System.
 Thus, the Dose Management System is managing all the resources and references between resources.
 Another possible grouping is between the FHIR Server and the Radiation Dose Summary Consumer actor.
 This can happen for example within EMR systems or RIS/EHR systems.
 In this case, the source of truth for contextual resources are independent from the Dose Management System.